Sticky UK Inflation Stokes Bank Of England Rate-cut Debate - UrduPoint

 Recent falls in wholesale energy costs, falling wages growth and limited fallout on oil prices from the Middle East conflict should help dampen inflationary pressures in the coming months, according to EY analyst Martin Beck.

-"The ingredients remain in place... to start cutting interest rates in the next few months," added Beck, who expects the first reduction in May.
+"The ingredients remain in place... to start cutting interest rates in the next few months," added Beck.

 "Overall, the latest inflation data should reassure (policymakers) that the time to start cutting interest rates is approaching."